bdsim-collaboration/pymadx/docs/source/installation.rst

    pip install pymadx

-Alternatively, ff cloning the git repository and installing locally, a set of useful commands are provided in a simple Makefile included in the main directory.
+Alternatively, if cloning the git repository and installing locally, a set of useful commands are provided in a simple Makefile included in the main directory.
 In this case, to install pymadx, simply run ``make install`` from the root pymadx directory.::